jokester/jokester.github.io/posts/2017/2017-09-01-pgp-keybase-openkeychain-fidesmo.md

 ---
-title: Using PGP keys with keybase, OpenKeychain and fidesmo
+title: 'Memo: Using PGP with keybase, OpenKeychain and fidesmo'
+publishAt: 2017-09-01
+slug: memo-using-pgp-with-keybase-openkeychain-fidesmo
 ---

 ## Basic on PGP